cognitive-engineering-lab/rqst-async/README.md

 # RepoQuest: Async Rust

 This repo provides an interactive tutorial for learning about async/await in Rust.
-It uses  [RepoQuest] to give you hands-on experience working on a simple backend for a web app.
+It uses [RepoQuest][rq-home] to give you hands-on experience working on a simple backend for a web app.

 ## Getting Started